ralt/lxc-wrapper/README.md

 - Only /24 subnetworks supported.
 Which means you can only make 254 containers **with lxc-wrapper** on one host.
 - Autostart management not supported yet.

-## Roadmap

-Ideas I want to eventually implement:

-- `package`: to create a template from an existing container.

 ## Development